brickstar/bike_share/README.md

 #### Setup
 - The database information for this application is from a San Francisco based bike share company.
 This information can be downloaded from Kaggle, located at the following link: <https://www.kaggle.com/benhamner/sf-bay-area-bike-share>
 - Once downloaded, the stations, trips and weather CSVs must be placed in a folder named 'sf-bay-area-bike-share' at the same level as your main application folder.
-- You will have to run 'bundle' and 'bundle update' prior to running the application.
-These commands will download the required gems required for the application to run.
-In addition, you must run 'rake db:{drop,create,migrate,seed} in order to create the database utilized by the application for testing and development.
+- Run ``bundle`` prior to running the application to download the required dependencies.
+In addition, you must run ``rake db:{drop,create,migrate,seed}`` to create the database utilized by the application for testing and development.
 - This application utilizes RSpec for testing.
-In order to execute all tests, run the command 'rspec'
+In order to execute all tests, run the command ``rspec``

 ---

-#### Gems Utilized
+#### Gem Dependencies
 - BCrypt
 - Byebug
 - Pry